Peru Congress to hold second vote on Kuczynski impeachment

 He later admitted he had taken money from Odebrecht for what he and the company said were legitimate consulting fees.

-Kuczynski was Peru's economy minister for part of the period during which the money was received, 2004-2013.
+Kuczynski was Peru's economy minister for part of the period during which the money was received between 2004-2013.

-The opposition needed 51 votes to unleash the impeachment process, but got 87 votes, which is the number required to have the president impeached in next week's vote.
+The opposition needed 51 votes to trigger the impeachment process, but got 87 votes -- the number required to impeach the president in next week's vote.

 "They have obtained the exact number they need to dismiss him, a number that can go up or down, which suggests there's going to be an underground battle to the death between both sides," analyst Luis Benavente told AFP.